2015 Elections: No More Doormats

 As of March 13, thirty-nine council candidates have already filed for the nine open positions, incumbents included.
 This comes two full months before the official May 15 candidate filing deadline.
 Standout candidates currently include Lisa Herbold in District 1, Jonathan Grant in the at-large Position 8, and Bill Bradburd in the at-large Position 9.

 Herbold is the legislative aide to departing council member Nick Licata, and has held that position since 1998.
-Suffice to say she knows a thing or two about how Seattle’s city government actually works.
+Suffice to say she knows a thing or two about how Seattle’s municipal government actually works.
 Grant is executive director of the Tenants Union of Washington State and would obviously be an avid champion for affordable housing on the council.
 Bradburd is chair of the Seattle Neighborhood Coalition and is widely respected within Seattle’s progressive activist community.

 Among possible other candidates who might soon file is James Keblas, Vera Project co-founder, former director of Seattle’s Office of Film + Music, and a widely respected figure within Seattle’s arts and music community.
 Keblas, who is considering running for Position 9, could bring a much-needed creative community perspective to a council that has long been dominated by the city’s business community and its pervasive economic fundamentalism.